-A backwards compatible distribution solution or STBs capable of down-conversion can address first-generation 2160p SDR televisions, i.e., devices that can render 2160p resolution content with BT.709 [2] orBT.2020 [3] color gamut but only in SDR.
-In the absence of one of these solutions, a direct IP stream can be used to address HDR TVs, e.g., using an embedded HTML5 [32] or RVU client that extracts the received broadcast stream and re-encapsulates it into an IP stream that can be transmitted to a TV via a Local Area IP Network.
-Note that currently some UHD displays are capable of accepting BT.2020 [3] content, but as of 2016, no direct view display is available that is capable of rendering the full gamut of colors in the BT.2020 [3] color space.
-It is assumed that in these cases, the device employs "best effort" color volume transform tailored to its particular display characteristics, and thus these devices are consideredBT.2020 [3]-compatible for the purpose of this discussion.
+A backwards compatible distribution solution or STBs capable of down-conversion can address first-generation 2160p SDR televisions, i.e., devices that can render 2160p resolution content with BT.709 [2] or BT.2020 [3] color gamut but only in SDR.
+In the absence of one of these solutions, a direct IP stream can be used to address HDR TVs, e.g., using an embedded HTML5 [32] or RVU client22 that extracts the received broadcast stream and re-encapsulates it into an IP stream that can be transmitted to a TV via a Local Area IP Network.
+Note that currently some UHD displays are capable of accepting BT.2020 [3] content, however at this time no direct view display is available that is capable of rendering the full gamut of colors in the BT.2020 [3] system colorimetry.
+It is assumed that in these cases, the device employs "best effort" color volume transform tailored to its particular display characteristics, and thus these devices are considered BT.2020 [3]-compatible for the purpose of this discussion.